drammock/dan.mccloy.info/_cv.md

 ## Overview
 I am a scientist trained in acoustic phonetics, speech perception, and auditory neuroscience, and a developer of open-source scientific software.
 My interest broadly centers on the perception and representation of speech sounds.
 I am a certified [Software Carpentry](https://software-carpentry.org/team/) instructor.

-**Current position:** Research Scientist at the University of Washington’s [Institute for Learning & Brain Sciences](https://ilabs.washington.edu/), where I analyze magnetoencephalography (MEG) data relating to literacy and dyslexia, and contribute to the development of [MNE-Python](https://mne.tools/dev/index.html) neuroscience analysis software.
+**Current position:** Research Scientist at the University of Washington’s [Institute for Learning & Brain Sciences](https://ilabs.washington.edu/), where I analyze infant and adult magnetoencephalography (MEG) data, and contribute to the development of [MNE-Python](https://mne.tools/dev/index.html) neuroscience analysis software.

 Structured bibliographic information for my research products is available in [this BibTeX file](../bib/McCloy_CV.bib).

 ## Academic degrees
-- PhD in Linguistics (University of Washington, 2013): “Prosody, intelligibility and familiarity in speech perception” ([PDF](https://hdl.handle.net/1773/23472)).
+- PhD in Linguistics (UW, 2013): “Prosody, intelligibility and familiarity in speech perception” ([PDF](https://hdl.handle.net/1773/23472)).
-- MA in Linguistics (University of Washington, 2009): “The semantics of implicitly relational predicates” ([PDF](https://hdl.handle.net/1773/24799)).
+- MA in Linguistics (UW, 2009): “The semantics of implicitly relational predicates” ([PDF](https://hdl.handle.net/1773/24799)).
-- BS in Neurobiology, BA in Philosophy (University of Washington, 2002).
+- BS in Neurobiology, BA in Philosophy (UW, 2002).

 ## Other education